EdwardNatasaputra/Lerobot_DOT_Policy/README.md

-# LeRobot DOT Policy 3D Pick and Place (Red Cube to Rectangle)
+# LeRobot DOT Policy 3D Pick and Place (Red Cube to Yellow Container)

 Team development repository for validating the **Decoder-Only Transformer (DOT) Policy** inside the **LeRobot** ecosystem.

-Project goal: train and evaluate an imitation-learning policy that drives an SO-101 arm to pick up a small red cube, carry it across a 3D workspace, and drop it inside a designated rectangular zone.
+Project goal: train and evaluate an imitation-learning policy that drives an SO-101 arm to pick up a small red cube, carry it across a 3D workspace, and drop it inside a designated yellow container.

 Project members :
 * 5024231008 - THEO KAWALISA PINEM